 Children of All Nations has worked to establish numerous successful adoption programs that support adoption by single parents.

-- We encourage single women are eligible to adopt from our Domestic Program, Bulgaria, China, Latvia, Philippines, and Poland.
+- We encourage single women to consider adopting from the following programs: Poland, Bulgaria, China, Latvia, Haiti.

-- We encourage single men who are eligible to adopt from our Domestic Program, Latvia, Bulgaria and Haiti.
+- We encourage single men to consider adopting from the following programs: Latvia, Bulgaria and Haiti.

 Regardless of your marriage status, it is important to build a healthy support group to assist you throughout your adoption journey.
 We have created this section of our website to serve as a resource for single parents interested in adoption.
 We plan to continue to add to this page in order to offer the best resources and assistance possible to single prospective adoptive parents.
 Feel free to contact us for further information on our current adoption programs.